david-001/agentic-ai-essentials-cert-project/README.md

 **Step-by-Step Process:**

 1. **Document Loading**: Reads documents from the `data/` directory
-2. **Text Chunking**: Splits documents into ~500 character chunks with 50 character overlap
+2. **Text Chunking**: Uses LangChain's RecursiveCharacterTextSplitter for intelligent chunking
 3. **Embedding Creation**: Converts text chunks to 384-dimensional vectors using sentence-transformers
 4. **Vector Storage**: Stores embeddings in ChromaDB for fast similarity search
 5. **Query Processing**: When you ask a question:
    - Your question is converted to a vector
-   - System finds the 3 most similar document chunks
+   - System finds the most similar document chunks
    - Chunks are combined as context for the LLM
    - LLM generates an answer based on the retrieved context